-Country music’s critical darling for well over a decade, Kelly Willis took the tough, edgy, country rock of Austin, Texas, brought it to the center of the country industry in Nashville, and then returned to Austin in the late 1990s so that she could keep her own creative vision foremost in her career.
+Country music’s critical darling for well over a decade, Kelly Willis took the rugged, edgy country rock of Austin, Texas, brought it to the center of the country industry in Nashville, and then returned to Austin in the late 1990s so that she could keep her creative vision foremost in her career.
 Once named one of the 50 most beautiful people in the world in People magazine’s annual listing, Willis, virtually alone among country singers, showed up in magazines like Vogue during her stint in Nashville.
 But she kept the camera lens secondary to her singing and purposefully continued to work out a musical style that combined rockabilly toughness with country heartache.
-Boldly inviting comparisons between herself and the legendary country-pop singer Patsy Cline, she has in fact received several that were not unfavorable.
+Boldly inviting comparisons between herself and the legendary country-pop singer Patsy Cline, she has received several that were not unfavorable.

 In Austin, Willis encountered a great variety of musical influences.
 The city, located squarely in the middle of country music’s Texan heartland, had a music scene in the late 1980s that mixed the country heritage with an experimental spirit that admitted rockabilly, blues, and even the brittle gloom of alternative rock.
 Willis, who by 1990 was fronting a band called Radio Ranch, absorbed these influences and rose to the top of Austin’s intensely competitive live-music hierarchy.
 She was only 21 years old.